Dr Sarah McKim

 Barley as a Model System

-I am a plant developmental biologist with extensive experience in Arabidopsis thaliana and its close relatives.
-I am translating these approaches into crops by using barley as a model.
-Barley, the fourth largest grown crop worldwide, is a diploid, self-pollinating plant.
-Recent generation of sophisticated genomic resources enables us to combine the genetic utility of barley with molecular approaches to learn about developmental mechanisms underlying architecture in the Triticeae.
+Barley is the fourth largest grown crop worldwide, and a diploid, self-pollinating plant.
+Recent generation of sophisticated genomic resources enables us to combine the genetic utility of barley with molecular approaches to learn about developmental mechanisms underlying plant development in the Triticeae.
 This is an exciting time to work in molecular crop genetics!

-In contrast to animals, plant architecture is determined after embryogenesis as plants grow, develop and transition through vegetative and reproductive stages.
-Vegetative phases involve leaf and shoot production while the reproductive phase promotes development of a flower-bearing inflorescence often borne on an elongated stalk.
+In contrast to animals, plant architecture is determined after embryogenesis as plants grow, develop and transition through vegetative and reproductive stages, defined by different architectures and surface features.
+For instance, vegetative phases involve leaf and shoot production while the reproductive phase promotes development of a flower-bearing inflorescence often borne on an elongated stalk.
 In barley, the inflorescence develops as a terminal spike.
 Nodes along the central spike stem (rachis) initiate rows of reproductive units called spikelets, each of which can develop into a single kernel of grain.

 By deciphering gene function we will learn more about the genetic networks influencing plant architecture and apply this knowledge to molecularly-inform crop breeding.